awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 Before you can delete the **Security** OU, you must make sure it contains no accounts\.
 Specifically, you must remove the Log Archive and Audit accounts from the OU\.
 We recommend that you move these accounts to another OU\.

 **Note**
 The action of deleting your Security OU is not to be performed without due consideration\.
-The action could create compliance concerns if logging is suspended temporarily, and because some guardrails might not be enforced\.
+The action could create compliance concerns if logging is suspended temporarily, and because some controls might not be enforced\.

  For general information about drift, see "Resolving Drift" in [Detect and resolve drift in AWS Control Tower](drift.md)\.